You’ve Got That Tingling Feeling. The Elliptical Woes!

 The elliptical has become an extremely popular piece of exercise equipment today.
-I mean there aren’t very many cardio machines that allow us to read a book or catch up on the latest episode of CSI Miami.
+I mean there aren’t very many cardio machines that allow us to read a book or catch up on your favorite TV shows.
 The elliptical is a great low impact exercise for those of us with chronic back, hip, knee and ankle problems.

 While the elliptical is a great way to get our cardio in, it can lead to discomfort for some users.
 Many people report feelings of burning, numbness or their feet falling asleep with prolonged use.
 This is due to the constant position on the balls of the feet throughout the exercise.
 This constant pressure on the nerves with no relief can cause that “strange” feeling.
 In addition the constant pressure can reduce the blood flow to the pads of our feet and exacerbate the condition.